-Stem Cell Shots For Bone on Bone
+Regenerative Cell Shots For Bone on Bone

-The use of PRP and stem cell therapy is being selected by a number of people in hopes that it may help you avoid TKR or THR because there’s no surgery.
+The use of PRP and regenerative therapy is being selected by a number of people in hopes that it may help you avoid TKR or THR because there’s no surgery.
 No drugs.
 And no extreme side effects like you see listed above.
 But most of all, because people are getting exciting positive results!

-Stem cells for bone on bone knee pain might be the most effective, non-surgical treatment method available and as research continues into its effects, we’ll no doubt learn more and see this option method become more mainstream.
+Regenerative therapy for bone on bone knee pain might be the most effective, non-surgical treatment method available and as research continues into its effects, we’ll no doubt learn more and see this option method become more mainstream.

-Stem cells regenerate the cartilage that is the cushion and coating that your bones require in order to not have the bone on bone pain.
+Regenerative medicine may regenerate the cartilage that is the cushion and coating that your bones require in order to not have the bone on bone pain.